Career Opportunities

 Adapted Physical Activity Rehabilitation Program (RAPA)

-Upon completion of this program, graduates typically hold management positions in organizations focused on prevention, integration, rehabilitation, recovery, reintegration, or auditing and consulting.
+Upon completion of this program, graduates typically hold management positions in organizations focused on prevention, integration, rehabilitation and re-education, reintegration, or auditing and consulting.

 Prevention, Health Education, and Physical Activity Program (PESAP)

-Upon completion of this program, graduates typically hold management positions in the fields of health promotion and disease prevention, as well as physical activity, within local governments, organizations dedicated to the integration of youth or adults, health networks, schools, and after-school programs, among others.
+Upon completion of this program, graduates typically hold management positions in the field of health promotion and disease prevention, as well as physical activity programs, within local governments, organizations dedicated to the integration of youth or adults, health networks, schools, and after-school programs, among others.

-Health Management through Physical Activity for Older Adults (GESAPPA) Course
+Health Management through Physical Activity for Older Adults (GESAPPA) Program

 Graduates of the Master’s program are prepared for managerial roles in physical activity and health promotion within the fields of gerontology and geriatrics.
-As trained educators, they focus on designing and coordinating intervention programs, planning and teaching physical activities, and evaluating and determining the effects of motor skills training and health education.
+With a background in education, they focus on designing and coordinating intervention programs, planning and teaching physical activities, and evaluating and determining the effects of physical activity and health education practices.

 Science, Technology, and Movement (STM) Track